RevengerWizard/teascript/doc/core/string.md

+# String

-The `string` type in Teascript represents a sequence of characters, and is used to represent text in your Teascript programs.
+The `String` type in Teascript represents a sequence of characters, and is used to represent text in your Teascript programs.
 You can create a string in Teascript by enclosing a sequence of characters in quotation marks, either single or double, or by using the `string` class.
 You can use various methods to manipulate and work with strings, such as string searching and manipulation.

 #### Properties

--   `string.len`: the length of a string, in characters.
+-   `String.len`: the length of a string, in characters.

 #### Example